vmware-archive/hillview/README.md

 The hillview user interface executes in a browser.
 The browser can display multiple views of the data, as in the following screenshots.
-These screenshots were obtained by browsing a dataset containing more than 800,000 rows representing airline flights in the United States in January and February 2016.
+These screenshots were obtained by browsing a dataset containing more than 120 million rows, representing all passenger airline flights in the United States between 1997 and 2016.

 The first image shows a tabular display of the data; the user can choose a subset of the columns to display, and can sort on any